irenebosque/KBCS-Practical-Assignment/Task3.md

   <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/feedforward.png" width="500">

-- Switch off the feedback (PD) in both controllers.
-What happens?
+**- Switch off the feedback (PD) in both controllers.
+What happens? **

+ The model in a typical open-loop feedforward controller here is “incorported” in the reference.
+Setting Kp and Kd to 0 results in purely open-loop control. controller_1 then is still stable, the error is accumulating over time. controller_2 very quickly becomes totally unstable.

-- Set the initial position to the desired initial position for both controllers.
-What happens?
+**- Set the initial position to the desired initial position for both controllers.
+What happens? **

+ If we set the initial position to the desired initial position, the error in controller_1 reduces quite a bit (but still keeps accumulating over time), controller_2 takes a little bit longer to become totally unstable.

-- Do the effects of switching off the feedback and setting the initial position correspond to the properties of the controllers discussed in the lecture?
+**- Do the effects of switching off the feedback and setting the initial position correspond to the properties of the controllers discussed in the lecture?**

+ According to the lectures the open-loop feedback should be more unstable, here it is the other way around.
+Open-loop feedforward should be stable if the system is stable, hence the system is apparently not stable.
+Whether open-loop feedback can cope better with disturbances is hard to say as the open-loop feedforward is so unstable.

   <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/CodeCogsEqn.png" width="500">
   <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/robot_model.png" width="500">